devour-js/devour-client/README.md

 **resetBuilderOnCall**: A boolean to clear the builder stack after a `.get`, `.post`, `.patch`, `.destroy` call.
 (Default: true)

-**auth**: An object with username and password, used to pass in HTTP Basic Authentication Headers, `new JsonApi({apiUrl: 'http://your-api-here.com', auth: {username: 'secret', password: 'cheesecake})`
+**auth**: An object with username and password, used to pass in HTTP Basic Authentication Headers, `new JsonApi({apiUrl: 'http://your-api-here.com', auth: {username: 'secret', password: 'cheesecake'})`

+**trailingSlashes**: An optional object to use trailing slashes on resource and/or collection urls (defaults to false), `new JsonApi({apiUrl: 'http://your-api-here.com', trailingSlashes: {resource: false, collection: true})`

 ### Relationships